jenstornell/mold/readme.md

 echo $mold->upperacase()->last(3);
 ```

+*There is a more advanced example in `index-all.php` where it includes plugins as well.*

 ## Write a plugin

 To create the plugin that is used in the example above, you can do it like below.